Last Modified: 08 Oct 2014

 The Intrepid Foundation

 Since Intrepid Travel commenced operating in 1989 we've been committed to giving something back to the communities we visit.
 One way has been through our support for local humanitarian, development and conservation projects.
 Many of our travellers want to contribute something too.
 Whilst it is often tempting to give hand-outs to those less fortunate, this has the potential to promote a culture of begging and dependency.
 Handouts are not a sustainable way for individuals or communities to live.
 That’s why we established The Intrepid Foundation – to make it easier for travellers wishing to give back to communities in an effective and meaningful way.

 The Intrepid Foundation is a not-for-profit fund offering a selection of excellent grassroots organisations which you can contribute to.
 All donations to The Intrepid Foundation will be matched by Intrepid Travel dollar for dollar (up to AU$5,000 per donor and a total of AU$400,000 for all donors in each financial year).
 And every cent gets there as Intrepid Travel pays for all the administration costs.
 Donating is simple and secure.
 Please ask your group leader for information on the projects we support through The Intrepid Foundation or go to our website:

 Responsible Travel projects

 Uniao de Mulheres Pró Melhoramento da Roupa Suja (UMPMRS) - translates roughly to the Union of Women for the Improvement of Roupa Suja.
-This area is part of Favela (slum) Rocinha - the biggest one in Rio, with approximately 250,000 people living there.
+This area is part of Favela Rocinha - one of the biggest slums in Rio, with approximately 250,000 people living there.
 Most of the residents have poor health, hygiene, education and material conditions.
 Most of their houses are made of rough concrete and have no access to basic facilities.
-When the Mums are out seeking work, children are often left home alone and are at risk.
+When the mums are out seeking work, children are often left home alone and are at risk.